-Individuals, especially those under 18, who leave home to escape a forced marriage, or the threat of one, often create specific difficulties for the police and other statutory agencies such as social services.
-Police may feel they should inform families if the individual is found.
-On occasion, police have faced criticism both for failing to share information about an individual who has run away from home and for giving them practical support and protection.
-Ultimately, however, the first concern should be for the welfare of the individual.
-An individual facing a forced marriage is at risk of significant harm if they are returned to their family.
-There have been incidents where families have killed an individual after they have been located.
-In these situations, police should feel confident about justifying their actions, because experience shows that if information is shared with their family and friends it may place the individual in danger.
+Young people who leave home to escape a forced marriage, or the threat of one, often create specific difficulties for social services.
+Social workers may feel they should inform families if the young person is found.
+On occasion, social workers have faced criticism both for failing to share information about a young person who has run away from home and for giving them practical support and protection.
+Ultimately, however, the first concern should be for the welfare of the young person.
+A young person facing forced marriage is at risk of significant harm if they are returned to their family.
+There have been incidents where families have killed a young person after they have been located.
+In these situations, social workers should feel confident when justifying their actions, as frequently it may place the young person in danger if information is shared with their family and friends.

 Some families go to considerable lengths to find their children who run away and some may use subterfuge to locate and return them.
-For example, some families may falsely accuse a missing person of a crime (e.g. theft) in the expectation that the police will locate the individual for them.
+For example, some families may falsely accuse a missing person of a crime (e.g. theft) in the expectation that the police will locate the young person for them.